 Scheming took time but finally in 1788-9 the libertarian anti-Federalist opposition was defeated with a coup d’etat.
 The anti-Federalists did manage to add the Bill of Rights to the constitution but it only slowed down the expansion of statist powers.
 The American Confederation was now turned into a centralized United States of America through a new centralist constitution.
 Especially the Federalists together with the Jewish businessmen and slave traders helped make sure that tariffs, taxes, slavery and the slave trade would be protected by the constitution.
 Taxes, regulations and even censorship became now worse than ever.

 Many Americans openly questioned the wisdom of the revolution.
 Because of the federalists, taxation with representation had turned out to be much worse than taxation without representation.
 (The Impact of Taxes, p.
 324)

 Compared to the Colonial America taxes in the USA had actually tripled!

 Historians have written that taxes in the new American nation rose and remained considerably higher, perhaps three times higher, than they were under British rule.
 More money was required for national defense than previously needed to defend the frontier from Indians and the French, and the new nation faced other expenses.
 (Alvin Rabushka.
 A Tax Revolt, First and Foremost.)

-It is probably safe to say that the Jews were an important factor in the strenghtening of the state.
-They helped a tax rebellion turn into a political rebellion.
-Then they helped turn the libertarian Confederation into a strong centralist state that protected slavery.
-Without the Jews there probably would only have been a tax rebellion that had turned America into a true land of liberty.
+It is probably safe to say that the Jews were an important factor in the strengthening of the state.
+First they helped a tax rebellion turn into a political rebellion.
+Then they helped turn the libertarian Confederation into a strong Federalist state that protected slavery.
+Without the Jews there might only have been a tax rebellion that had turned America into a true land of liberty.